When you think about cruise ship activities you probably think about people eating, sunbathing, or maybe taking part in a quiz or a dance class.

 We also had earplugs in, glasses on and this big helmet.

 I did my best to go toward the start of the line because I thought waiting longer would just make me more nervous.
-We all filed into this seating area and sat looking at everybody who was watching us.
+We all filed into this seating area and sat looking at everybody watching us.

 You Have to Fall Forward to Start

-When my go came I walked to the door and saw our instructor there.
+When my go came, I walked to the door and saw our instructor there.
 You have to stand with your legs apart and your arms up, then fall forward into the air.

 How Long Does Each Guest Get in The iFly?

-Each person gets 60 seconds in the tube which might not sound like a lot but when you’re focusing so hard on the position of your feet, your chin and your hands it is plenty.
+Each person gets 60 seconds in the tube, which might not sound like a lot, but when you’re focusing so hard on the position of your feet, your chin and your hands, it is plenty.

-I was trying to smile too but the air on my face it was so weird.
+I was trying to smile too – but the air on my face – it was so weird.

 The instructor did the best he could to try and move me into the right position.
 You do have to be happy with somebody touching your thighs and things if you do a skydive like this.